 Now I'm a lazy as anyone else on wet days.
 I love kicking back on the couch, though it does give me the opportunity to process photos and prepare blog posts.
 But traveling is different.
 Due to time and budget constraints its hard to stay inside during inclement weather.

 My approach is to see such times as an opportunity.
 Wet surfaces, when lit, glow and colors become more saturated.
-Likewise, at night, rain-bearing clouds hang heavily above a surreal, neon-lit earth.
+Likewise, at night, rain-bearing clouds hang heavily above a surreal, neon-lit urban landscape.

 How to Fill In a Rainy Day on the Road

-I like the amount of information within the scene and the sense of compression resulting from the use of the xxmm telephoto lens.
-The sweep of the street leads the eye through the photo and suggests what might lye beyond the edges of the frame.
-The scene is as much 2 as it is 3 dimensional.
+I like the amount of information within the scene and the slight sense of compression resulting from the use of the 65 mm focal length.
+The sweep of the street leads the eye through the photo and suggests what might exist beyond the edges of the frame.
 And that's kind of interesting, don't you think?

 Next time you experience a rainy day, consider grabbing your camera and committing photography.
 It works for me.